hardore007/FeedSDK-Python/README.md

 ## Downloading feed files
 The feed files can be as big as several gigabytes.
 Feed API supports downloading such big feed files in chunks.
-Chunk size is 100 MB in production environment and is 10 MB in soundbox environment.
+Chunk size is 100 MB in production environment and is 10 MB in sandbox environment.

 The SDK abstracts the complexity involved in calculating the request header '__range__' based on the response header '__content-range__' and downloads and appends all the chunks until the whole feed file is downloaded.